How To Validate Business Idea To Become 100% Sure That You Will Succeed?

 Open products from the list one by one and look at the following sections: “about the product,” “product description,” “frequently bought together,” “customers who bought this item also bought,” “Customer Questions & Answers,” and “Customer Reviews.”

 Look at the “about the product” section and write what you see on a piece of paper or an Excel (or Google Drive) spreadsheet.
-You will need this information later because you can use this copy of some of the best products reviewed on Amazon when you need to design your total offer at the idea validation stage.
-Also, you can analyze the package from a copy of some of the best products reviewed on Amazon when you need to design your total offer at the idea validation stage.
-You can also analyze the package from the images section.
+You will need this information later because you can use this copy of some of the best products reviewed on Amazon when you need to design your total offer at this stage.

-Next, look at the product description and see the product’s description to potential customers on Amazon.
-Again, write this information and use it when you work on the design of your offer.
+Next, look at the product description and see how it is described to potential customers on Amazon.
+Again, write this information down and use it when you design your offer.

-When you look at the “frequently bought together” and “customers who bought this item also bought,” you will need to see some other related products you can use in the future.
+When you look at the “frequently bought together” and “customers who bought this item also bought,” you will see some related products you can use in the future.

 Next, look at the section “Customer Questions & Answers” and read all the questions and answers.
-If there are many questions, then this is an additional sign you get about the existence of the market.
-You will also find useful information on the biggest customer’s problems, challenges, and care that you can use to develop the product when you move through the stages of the validation process.
+If there are many questions, this is an additional sign of the market’s existence.
+You will also find useful information on the biggest customers’ problems, challenges, and concerns that you can use to develop the product when you move through the stages of the validation process.

-When you look at “Customer Reviews,” you can find additional information about what customers like, dislike and how the product helped them.
-You can also look closely at the lowest review ratings to see what the complaints are from the customers.
-Think about the possible solution you can include in your product to escape such complaints.
+When you look at “Customer Reviews,” you can find additional information about what customers like, dislike, and how the product helped them.
+You can also look closely at the lowest review ratings to see what the customers are complaining about.
+Consider the possible solution you can include in your product to avoid such complaints.

 Don’t forget to write all the things that you find while you conduct this research.
 It will be helpful in the next stages of the development of your business.

-Until now, you have already collected many interesting answers and analyses.
-So, you can go one step further to start gathering information directly from prospective customers on the market.
+You have already collected many interesting answers and analyses.
+Now, you can go one step further and start gathering information directly from prospective customers about the market.
 The best way to do this in the market validation stage is to use a survey.

 Log in to your Google account and open Google Forms.